Crest Whitestrips have become extremely popular for their convenience and affordability.

 Some of these ingredients are toxic to the body and should be limited in use.
 For detailed safety information, check out www.ewg.org (Environmental Working Group).

 Hydrogen peroxide and carbamide peroxide are commonly used to whiten teeth.
-These ingredients are generally safe as long as the peroxide doesn’t contact the sensitive gum tissue.
+These ingredients are generally safe if the peroxide doesn’t contact the sensitive gum tissue.

 The issue with Whitestrips is that the whitening gel isn’t adequately sealed away from the gum tissue the way a custom whitening tray does.